 In July 2018, a sheriff’s deputy came across a starving baby girl living in squalor, inside a filthy trailer with her father.
-The deputy was responding to an unrelated call in San Bernardino County, California; and fearing for her life, the officer intervened.
+The deputy had been responding to an unrelated call in San Bernardino County, California, at the time.
+Fearing for the baby’s life, the officer intervened.

 San Bernardino County Sheriff’s Deputy Mike Richardson had been investigating a shooting in a Rancho Cucamonga neighborhood, and upon questioning neighbors, he was led to a man named Drake Petronzi in a mobile home.

 Petronzi was found holding his emaciated baby girl in a wet towel.